 The minor consists of six courses, including one introductory course, two core courses, two electives, and an integrating exercise.
 Courses must be drawn from at least three different disciplines, and students must earn a minimum of C- in any given course to receive credit for the minor.

-- Core courses (2 credits)—The following core courses are offered in 2013-2014:
+- Core courses or specialized electives (2 credits)—The following core courses are offered in 2016-2017:

 POLS 369.
-International Human Rights Law (fall)
+International Human Rights Law (fall and spring)